berwiecom/TST..darkwire.io/readme.md

 $ yarn dev
 ```

 #### Using docker-compose

-Just run the following:
+Just run the following

 ```
 $ docker-compose up
 ```

-This will automatically create the default `.env` files, and run redis for you.
+This will automatically create the default `.env` files, and run Redis for you.

 ### Production

-Create server and client production builds
+Create server and client production builds:

 ```
 $ yarn build